Compute

 2. On the management console page, choose Security & Compliance > Web Application Firewall.

 3. In the upper right corner of the page, click Buy WAF.
-On the purchase page displayed, select a WAF mode.
+On the purchase page displayed, complete the purchase by referring to configurations in Table 2.

 4. Confirm the product details and click Buy Now in the lower right corner of the page.